 When evaluating page elements to test and improve, CRO specialists typically start with “best practices”.
 Best practices are techniques that tend to work for many websites.
 Testing page elements based on best practices will often improve the site’s conversion rate immediately, and they provide a good baseline from which the data-driven marketer can plan and implement more tailored tests.

 It’s important to note here that “best practices” do not work for every site.
-In fact, here’s an entire blog post worth of case studies where doing the exact opposite resulted in massive wins for various businesses.
-Also, mobile optimization is so new that there really aren’t any best practices.
+Especially on your mobile site, there really aren’t any best practices.
 This is why AB testing is so important.

 That said, it’s good to have a basic understanding of best practices when attempting to optimize conversions on a website.